Table of Contents:

 The origin of the Calico cat is unknown, but most think that they originated in Egypt.
 From there they may have been brought down the Mediterranean to Italy, Spain and France.
 Today, Calico cats can be found all around the globe.

-Here’s another interesting fact about Calico cats – most Calicos are female.
+Here’s another interesting fact about Calico cats – female Calicos vastly outnumber male ones.
+In fact, nearly all Calico cats are female.
 Here’s why.
 Males have one X and one Y chromosome while females have two X chromosomes.
 In cats, the gene that determines fur color is located on the X sex chromosome.
-While both male and female cats can get the orange gene from just one chromosome, it requires two X chromosomes for a cat to be Calico or Tortoiseshell.
+While both male and female cats can get the orange gene from just one chromosome, it requires two X chromosomes for a cat to be Calico or Tortoiseshell cat.
 That almost always means that Calico cats are female.
-It should be noted that about one in every 3,000 Calico cats is male.
-These male Calico cats have an extra X chromosome (XXY), which differs from the usual XY chromosomes of the normal male.

 Here are some fun facts about Calico cats.

-- Because of their rarity, Calico cats are considered “lucky” by many around the world.
-The Calico cat is thought to bring good fortune to the homes and families that adopt them.
+- Because of their rarity, Calico cats are considered lucky by many around the world.
+The Calico cat is thought to bring good luck and fortune to the homes and families that adopt them.
 They are also considered to be a little magical because of their three colors.